37th Infantry Presidential Guard Battalion: Composition

 Their headquarters are located in front of the building of the Ministry of Finance and Public Credit on the south side of the Casa de Nariño.
 Their motto is “En Defensa del Honor Hasta la Muerte” (“In defense of honor till death”).

 Fergusson Company

 Fergusson is the protocol company in charge of the weapons ceremonies (infantry).
-From this comes the military band, the Street of Honor (CH) and the exemplary Guard of Honor of the President (GH) that is in charge of the most demanding military ceremonies demanded by the country: honors, parades, toilets, state visits, decorations, funeral honors and its flagship ceremony: the guard relay of the Presidential Palace.
+From this comes the military band, the Street of Honor (CH) and the Guard of Honor of the President (GH) that is in charge of military ceremonies: honors, parades, toilets, state visits, decorations, funeral honors and its flagship ceremony: the guard relay of the Presidential Palace.
 This takes place on Wednesdays, Fridays and Sundays at 3:00 p.m. at the Casa de Nariño.

 Companies Córdoba (Infantry), Rondón (Cavalry), Ricaurte (Artillery), Caldas (Engineering)

 Presidential Guard on security duties in Zipaquira.

 These four companies are in charge of the security of the palace, the president and his family.